Buderim

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released for financial year ending June 2023, the suburb of Buderim's median income among taxpayers is $49,353, with an average of $69,348.
-This is slightly above national averages, which are not specified in the text.
-Compared to Rest of Qld, Buderim's median income is higher at $53,146 and average is $66,593.
-Based on Wage Price Index growth rate of 9.91% since financial year ending June 2023, estimated current incomes as of September 2025 would be approximately $54,244 (median) and $76,220 (average).
-Census 2021 income data indicates that household, family, and personal incomes in Buderim rank modestly, between the 48th and 48th percentiles.
-Income analysis shows that 30.9% of individuals earn within the $1,500 - 2,999 band (10,414 individuals), which is similar to regional levels where 31.7% fall into this range.
+In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Buderim's median income among taxpayers is $49,353.
+The average income in the suburb is $69,348.
+Nationally, the median income is $51,732 and the average is $71,467.
+In Regional Queensland, the median income is $53,146 with an average of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates for Buderim would be approximately $54,244 (median) and $76,220 (average) as of September 2025.
+According to Census 2021 income data, household, family, and personal incomes in Buderim rank modestly, between the 48th and 49th percentiles.
+Income analysis reveals that 30.9% of individuals in Buderim earn within the $1,500 - $2,999 range (10,414 individuals), similar to regional levels where 31.7% occupy this earnings band.
 Housing affordability pressures are severe in Buderim, with only 84.2% of income remaining after housing costs, ranking at the 49th percentile.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income